Original air date: January 21, 2015 at 12:00 PM EST

 Three years ago, Rich Rundle joined the NYSCF Junior Leadership Council after his brother was diagnosed with an aggressive form of multiple sclerosis (MS).
 If he has learned one thing from his brother, it is that hope matters.
 NYSCF provides his brother with the hope to stay strong in his fight against MS. Every day, his family, his friends, and the NYSCF scientists working tirelessly to find cures all empower him to keep fighting.

 For its annual public panel, the NYSCF Research Institute brought together leading stem cell scientists and other experts to explain how stem cell research will help find new treatments for Alzheimer's and Parkinson's disease.
 This year’s panel was moderated by Zach Hall, PhD, Board Member, The New York Stem Cell Foundation, and Former Director, National Institute of Neurological Disorders and Stroke (NINDS) at the National Institutes of Health (NIH).

-On February 13th, 2013, The NYSCF Junior Leadership Council hosted a cocktail reception at Soho House to raise funds for the NYSCF Laboratory.
-Guests had the opportunity to learn about NYSCF's cutting-edge stem cell research and meet the scientists working to find better treatments and cures for diseases such as Alzheimer’s, multiple sclerosis, Parkinson’s, cancer, diabetes, heart disease, macular degeneration, ALS, autism and spinal cord injury.
+The NYSCF Junior Leadership Council hosted its annual cocktail reception on Thursday, February 27th at Mister H, in the Mondrian SoHo.
+Guests had the opportunity to learn about NYSCF's cutting-edge stem cell research and meet the scientists who are using stem cells to find better treatments and cures for many diseases that affect us all; including Alzheimer’s, diabetes, MS, Parkinson’s, Autism, heart disease, cancer, schizophrenia, and more.